Drup/furl/Readme.md

 **This is work in progress, if you have any remarks or proposition, please open an issue.
 The API _will_ be changed until I'm happy with it.
 Contributions are welcome.
 Also, it may still be buggy.**

-For now, it needs [this PR](https://github.com/ocaml/ocaml-re/pull/58).
-You can pin it with:
+To use this library, you can pin it:
 ```
-opam pin add re https://github.com/Drup/ocaml-re.git#pmarks
+opam pin add furl https://github.com/Drup/furl.git
 ```

 ## Quick look